-&lt;sup>9One may challenge military service on other dimensions as well.
-For instance, using draft lottery in Argentina, Galiani et al. (2011) show that conscription increased the chance of development of criminal record.
+10One may challenge military service on other dimensions as well.
+For instance, using the draft lottery system in Argentina, Galiani et al. (2011) show that conscription increased the chance of development of criminal record.

-&lt;sup>10There has been a complementarity between capital and labor in the military in all human history even with some modern technologies.
+11There has been a complementarity between capital and labor in the military in all human history even with some modern technologies.
 For instance, guns need soldiers and tanks need drivers and gunners and vice versa.
 The advanced military technologies, such as smart drones, make capital more of a substitute for labor rather than a complement.
 This reduces the need for labor in the armies.
 Moreover, some military technologies that have considerable destructive capabilities cannot be confronted with armies of regular soldiers.
 Therefore, return to regular soldiers has been declining over time, which has reduced the need for large standing armies.

-&lt;sup>11For a review of studies on recruitment, retention, military experience and productivity in the All-Volunteer Force (AVF) era in the United States, see Warner and Asch (1995).
+12For a review of studies on recruitment, retention, military experience and productivity in the All-Volunteer Force (AVF) era in the United States, see Warner and Asch (1995).

-the king at the time, to the Parliament and became the law despite some opposition.
-After the Islamic Revolution of 1979, the law was modified in 1984 (in the middle of Iran-Iraq War), to state that conscription consists of 30 years and is divided into four periods: An initial two-year period in which every male who has completed his 18th year of life and is in his 19th year of life must participate in military training and activities.
-A period of training lasts for three months and succeeds by a twenty one month period spent in service to the armed forces (military and police).
-Completion of time in service is followed by three consecutive "reserve" periods: an eight-year period, called "priority reserve" followed by two ten-year periods, "first reserve" and "second reserve".
-During these reserve periods, those who finished the two-year military training and service are on reserve and would be called to service if needs arise (for example, if the country goes to war).
+the king at the time, to the Parliament and became the law despite some opposition.13 After the Islamic Revolution of 1979, the law was modified in 1984 (in the middle of the Iran-Iraq War) to state that conscription consists of 30 years and is divided into four periods.
+The first of which is an initial two-year period in which every male who has completed his 18th year of life must participate in military training and activities.14 A period of training lasts for three months followed by a twenty one month period spent in service to the armed forces (military and police).
+Completion of time in service is followed by three consecutive "reserve" periods: an eight-year period, called "priority reserve," followed by two ten-year periods, "first reserve" and "second reserve".
+During these reserve periods, those who finished the two-year military training and service are on reserve and can be called to service if needs arise (for example, if the country goes to war).
 Priority would be given to those who are on the priority reserve, and then the first and second reserves respectively.

-According to the law, those who are medically unfit for service, because of a disability or a chronic illness, are exempted.
+According to the law, those who are medically unfit for service because of a disability or a chronic illness, are exempted.
 Tertiary level students are also exempted from military service as long as they are in school.
-Students cannot stay in school more than a certain number of years depending on the degree they pursue (Bachelor, Master, and Ph.D.).
+Students cannot stay in school for longer than a certain number of years depending on the degree they pursue (Bachelor, Master, and Ph.D.).
 Upon leaving the tertiary level institutions, they are required to go to military service.
-Another form of exemption, which is also a basis of this paper, is given to the only sons whose fathers are at age 59 or older at the time of conscription.
-The argument is that the elderly father may need his sole son's assistance in old age.
+Another form of exemption, which is also a basis of this paper, is given to the only sons whose fathers are at age 59 or older15 at the time of conscription.
+The argument is that the elderly father may need his sole son's assistance in old age.16

-$^{12}$ From 1906 to the Islamic Revolution of 1979, Iran had been a constitutional monarchy with a parliament. $^{13}$ The two-year training and service period has recently changed to 21 months.
+$^{^{13}}$ From 1906 to the Islamic Revolution of 1979, Iran was a constitutional monarchy with a parliament.

+14The two-year training and service period has recently changed to 21 months.

-$^{14}59$ was the threshold for father's age until 2012.
+$^{^{15}59}$ was the threshold for father's age until 2012.
 It has changed to 65 in 2012 and then to 70 in 2014.